 Scenery doesn’t just make you park look nice, it’s essential in distracting guests during long queues.
 But mostly it’s for making your park look nice.

 The UI might tell you the in-game time, but how are your guests meant to know when to stop for a spot of lunch if your park doesn’t have a sundial?
 Forget smartphones and wristwatches, the sundial is a bona fide classic.
 You’ll need to place the numerals manually and tweak the surrounding terrain a wee bit, but once all the creases are ironed out you’ve got an idyllic and functional slice of scenery for your guests to marvel at – mysterious ancient tech is always a winner.

 These are essentially giant lantern-lit archways designed to wrap around the paths of your park.
 These aren’t the most eye-grabbing bits of scenery, but they go well if you’ve adopted a Japanese style for your park.

 Druids probably wouldn’t enjoy roller coasters, but theme park enthusiasts will surely enjoy this remake of the world-famous collection of rocks.
-Use this ready-made feature to spice up your park’s surroundings or try and weave a roller coaster through it to truly exploit this neat slice of scenery.
+Use this ready-made feature to spice up your park’s surroundings or try to weave a roller coaster through it to truly exploit this neat slice of scenery.

-For a more impressive water feature, look no further than this mountainous fall.
-To place it you’ll need to first make a mountain, but once that’s done all you have to do is paste this blueprint in and sculpt some of the terrain to meet it and, voilà!
+For a more impressive water feature look no further than this mountainous fall.
+To place it, you’ll need to first make a mountain, but once that’s done all you have to do is paste this blueprint in and sculpt some of the terrain to meet it and voilà!
 You’ve got the perfect spot to drop a coaster into or place a queue by.

 Hubba’s Light Strung Tree